DaveParillo/intermediate-cpp/_sources/class-III-design/inheritance.rst

      public:
        void   move() override;
    };

+Which creates a by default a blue circle with radius = 1.
+A circle inherits its ability to change color from its parent: shape.
+This circle implements its own version of the ``move()`` function.

 The keyword ``override`` tells the compiler that this function intends to *override* a virtual function in a base class.